 “Everyone wants big legs but no one wants to squat”

 I have heard this quote many times in gyms throughout the years, usually by the guys sporting the biggest legs.
 There has been more controversy over the years about this exercise than any other.
 Some hail it as the king of all exercises while others denounce it as a dangerous practice that has no place in a bodybuilders training routine.
 But do you really need to squat to build great legs?

-The simple answer is yes, in my opinion, the squat really does reign supreme, and when it comes to building leg muscle there is no other exercise which comes close.
-The squat is the only exercise which works the quads through their full range of movement and the balance involved makes it a very effective movement.
+The simple answer is yes, in my opinion, the squat really does reign supreme, and when it comes to building leg muscle there is no other exercise that comes close.
+The squat is the only exercise that works the quads through their full range of movement and the balance involved makes it a very effective movement.
 When you squat you flex your hips, knees, and ankles simultaneously, thus activating all the key muscles in your legs, including your glutes, quads, hamstrings, and even your calf muscles.